justincrosbie/passkeyme-ios-sdk/README.md

 ```

 You'll need to run it behind an addressible domain for Passkeys to work.
 You can host it, or use ngrok to serve it.
-You'll need to follow the istructions at https://passkeyme.com/docs/docs/SDKs/swift-sdk
+You'll need to follow the instructions at https://passkeyme.com/docs/docs/SDKs/swift-sdk

 ```
 import UIKit